Violin Concerto No. 5 (Paganini): Music

+The first movement is in sonata form, alternates between A minor and A major, and starts with a long orchestral introduction preceding the soloist's entry.
+The first theme of the first movement is derived from Paganini's "Le Streghe" (Witches' Dance) and the beginning of the second is found in his "Sonata Varsavia" (Warsaw Sonata).
+The key progression is characteristic of Paganini's minor concertos: A minor – C major – D minor – A major, unexpectedly returning to A minor four measures before the end of the first movement.

+The second movement is a slow and mournful andante, beginning in E minor and finishing in E major.

+The third is a rondo, with the refrain in A minor and two episodes (primarily in C major, then in F major).
+In the third movement, the recurring motif is the "alla campanella" melody.
+Paganini omits the standard trio in the finale as was his standard practice, since the soloist is limited here to mostly virtuosic passages.
+The final phrase of the third movement contains an allusion to his Caprice No. 24.

+History

-Only the solo part of Paganini's Concerto No. 5 with a few annotations on the accompaniment is extant; the orchestral score either was not written down or has not yet been discovered.
+Only the solo part of Paganini's Concerto No. 5, with a few annotations on the accompaniment, is extant; the orchestral score either was not written down or has not yet been discovered.
 According to the manuscript, it was composed no earlier than the spring of 1830, but was not published in any form until 1976.

-This concerto by the most famous of all violin virtuosi can be called a monologue for the violin.
-Because the solo part exists, the concerto can be performed if suitably reconstructed.
+Because the solo part exists, the concerto can be performed if reconstructed.
 There are three known reconstructions of the concerto.
-The first, from the late 19th century, was made by Romeo Franzoni and Giusto Dacci, and the second - by Marco Anzoletti in the early 20th century, but both were never published.

-In 1958, Vittorio Baglioni entrusted a new reconstruction to Federico Mompellio on behalf of the Accademia Musicale Chigiana, and in September 1959, the concerto received its premier performance.
-Franco Gulli was the soloist and Luciano Rosada the conductor.
-The success of this performance induced Gulli to present the concerto in many European cities.
+The first, from the late 19th century, was made by Romeo Franzoni and Giusto Dacci; the second by Marco Anzoletti was made in the early 20th century, but both were never published.
+In 1958, Vittorio Baglioni entrusted a new reconstruction to Federico Mompellio on behalf of the Accademia Musicale Chigiana and in September 1959 the concerto received its premiere performance.
+Franco Gulli was the soloist and Luciano Rosada was the conductor.
+The success of this performance led Gulli to present the concerto in many European cities.

-The first theme of the majestic first movement, a theme that generates from "Le Streghe" (Witches's Dance) and the beginning of the second are also found in Paganini's "Sonata Varsavia" (Warsaw Sonata).
-The Andante is perhaps musically the central section of the work.
-In the third movement the recurrent idea is an ingenious melody "alla campanella".
-According to his custom, Paganini omits the Trio in the finale, since the soloist is limited here to purely virtuoso passages, evidently the composer had intended that the orchestra should play the theme.

-The first movement is in sonata form and alternates between A minor and A major, and starts with a very long orchestral introduction preceding the solo voice, reminiscent of Chopin's Piano Concerto No. 1.
-The tonal movement is characteristic to the Paganini's minor concerts: A minor - C major - D minor - A major, surprisingly returning to A minor 4 measures before the end of the first movement.
-The second movement is a slow and mournful andante, beginning in E minor and finishing in E major.
-The third a rondo, with the refrain in A minor and two episodes - primarily in C major, than in F major.
-The final sentence of the third movement contains the allusion to the famous Caprice #24.
-Most of the orchestration was not written by Paganini and was completed after his death.